K4UNG/hive-products-demo/README.md

 ## **Edge Case**

-Since the I couldn't fetch the individual product data, I had to pass the state through `NavLink` of `react-router-dom` which means the state is lost when the user refreshes on the product detail page.
+Since the I couldn't fetch the individual product data, I had to pass the state through `NavLink` of `react-router-dom` which means it breaks when the user tries to access the indiviual product page through an independent link.

 ## **Design**